fastenhealth/policy/20-approved_tools_policy.md

 * **Asana**.
 Asana is used for project management and to generate artifacts for compliance procedures.
 Access is via Google Apps.
 * **Google Authenticator**.
 Google Authenticator is used for 2FA.
 * **GitHub**.
 GitHub is Web-based Git version control repository hosting service which requires 2FA.
-* **Aptible**.
-Aptible is our secure hosting provider who hosts the Luma production environment accessed using 2FA.
+* **AWS**.
+AWS is our secure hosting provider who hosts the Luma production environment accessed using 2FA.

 Jivo, Hubspot, Twilio, Plivo, Papertrail, SendGrid, Periscope, Chartio